 In the footsteps of Harald Blauzahn

-The namesake of the "Bluetooth" connections Harald Blauzahn and his Vikings were famous hunters for precious metals.
-Remnants of the treasures can be found almost all over the European continent.
-Under the famous Viking King at the end of the 1st millennium, Denmark made a change from the home of the Vikings to the leading power in Scandinavia.
+The namesake of the "BluetoothConnections Harald Bluetooth and his Vikings were famous hunters for precious metals.
+Remains of the treasures can be found almost all over the European continent.
+Under the famous Viking king at the end of the 1st millennium, Denmark made the transition from being the home of the Vikings to becoming the leading power in Scandinavia.
 The people from the land, the islands, forests, lakes, marshes, fertile fields and sandy soils lived pagan customs and still believed in elves and giants.
-Christianity was despised and the Danish ruler Harthaknut, ancestor and grandfather of Harald Blauzahn, allegedly had clergymen persecuted and tortured.
+Christianity was despised and the Danish ruler Harthaknut, ancestor and grandfather of Harald Bluetooth, allegedly had clerics persecuted and tortured.

 Harald was a son of Gorm the old and his wife Thyra Danebod.
 Harald, born around 910, proved himself early on as the leader of the Vikings in armed conflicts with Normandy.
 As early as 948 he recognized the sovereignty of the later German-Roman emperor Otto I. With the establishment of the dioceses of Aarhus, Ripen and Schleswig, he campaigned for the Christianization of the Danes.
 According to traditional sources, Harald Blauzahn is said to have built the first church on the hill of Roskilde and to have been buried there.
 So far there is no clear evidence of this.